divvi-xyz/divvi-protocol/README.md

 yarn test
 ```

-Note: When running any hardhat command, you need to specify the config file.
-For Vana and Morph, use `--config hardhat.v1.config.ts`, for all other chains use `--config hardhat.v2.config.ts`
+Note: When running any hardhat command for Vana and Morph, you need to specify the config file, use `--config hardhat.v1.config.ts`.

 ## Local testnet